nest/nestml/doc/syntax.md

 * `void`: corresponds to the `void` data type in C++.
 No literals possible.

 #### Physical units
-A physical unit in NESTML can be either simple unit or a complex physical unit.
+A physical unit in NESTML can be either a simple physical unit or a complex physical unit.
-The idea is based on the Le Système internationale d’unités.
 A simple physical unit is composed of a magnitude prefix and the name of the unit.

+The following table present seven base units, which can be used to specify any physical unit.
+This idea is based on the Le Système internationale d’unités.

 |Quantity | SI Symbol | SI Name | NESTML Name|
 |-|-|-| - |